Yersiniosis: Plasmid

-The the most significant virulence marker of Y. enterocolitica is its plasmid pYV.
+The most significant virulence marker of Y. enterocolitica is its plasmid pYV.
 This enables the bacteria to invade mucosal tissues as well as nearby mesenteric lymph nodes and other internal structures.
 Other virulence factors are encoded in the pYV plasmid.
 This includes Yersinia outer proteins (Yops), which enables the bacteria to adopt a type III secretion system (T3SS) in which a set of proteins are transported into the host cell cytosol where they inhibit phagocytosis and suppress the host immune response.
 The pYV plasmid also contains Yersinia adhesin A (YadA) previously knows as YopA.
 This protein binds different types of collagen and laminin, which is thought to contribute to complications of reactive arthritis.
 YadA also facilitates adhesion in order to propagate the infection.
 Lastly, Y. enterocolitica most significant regulatory gene is VirF.
 This gene acts as an activator for the transcription of other factors such as the Yops and YadA proteins.